portworx/lcfs/lcfs/README.md

 Writes are returned immediately after copying new data to inode page table.

+Writes which are not page aligned do not trigger reading at the time of write, but deferred until application reads the page again or when the page is written to disk.
+If the page is filled up with subsequent writes, reading of the page from disk can be completely avoided as a whole page could be written down.

 Fsync

 Fsync is disabled on all files and layers are made persistent when needed.